The general policies are being partially reviewed

-- Calls for nominations for the Options Development Groups (ODGs) members from whānau, hapū and iwi, and Māori organisations and conservation board chairs.
+- Calls for nominations for the Options Development Group (ODG) members from whānau, hapū and iwi, and Māori organisations and conservation board chairs.
 Starting end of June.
 Nominations closed 11 August 2020.
 Nomination process.

-- Options Development Groups (ODGs) develop recommendations for changes to the general policies.
+- Options Development Group (ODG) develop recommendations for changes to the general policies.
 Starting September 2020.

-- The Minister of Conservation and the NZCA decide on the proposed changes.
+- The Minister and the NZCA decide on the proposed changes.
 Mid 2022.

 Why we’re reviewing the general policies

-In August 2019, the Minister of Conservation and the New Zealand Conservation Authority (NZCA) have directed DOC to begin partial reviews of the:
+In August 2019, the Minister and the NZCA have directed Te Papa Atawhai to begin partial reviews of the: